Jeremywikim/GrpcSmartClassroom/src/main/java/report.md

 #### <center> Academic year: 2023/24
 #### <center> github repo: https://github.com/Jeremywikim/GrpcSmartClassroom.git

+<br><br>
 # <center> Part 1
 ## 1. Domain Description

-For my smart classroom scenario, I have four rpc services to track students attendance(simple rpc), <br>
+For my smart classroom scenario, I have four rpc services to track students<br>
-random arrangement of presentation(server side stream rpc),bidirectional chatting prompt(bidirectional rpc) and CCTV systems(client side stream rpc).
+attendance(simple rpc), random arrangement of presentation(server side stream rpc),<br>
+bidirectional chatting prompt(bidirectional rpc) and <br>
+CCTV systems(client side stream rpc).
 The overall aim of the app is designed to provide convenience for<br>
 students and teachers, so that all four services I picked are very common used.

 Attendance Tracking Service: <br>
-Integrating with students to get student's name sent to server's recording csv file, with essential<br>
+Integrating with students to get student's name sent to server's recording csv<br>
-information as student name and the clocked in time (the time is server side time), so that Tutors can<br>
+file, with essential information as student name and the clocked in time <br>
-easily know the exact problem of attendance.
+(the time is server side time), so that Tutors can easily know the exact <br>
+problem of attendance.
 (Also, I have another service based on the attended students)<br>

 Chat Service: <br>
-It is another common usage in class, students can easily send questions to tutor and get responses during lessons.<br>
+It is another common usage in class, students can easily send questions to<br>
+tutor and get responses during lessons.<br>

 Presentation Management Service: <br>
-Managing the order of student presentations, ensuring a smooth transition between speakers and providing the<br>
+Managing the order of student presentations, ensuring a smooth transition between<br>
-instructor with control over the session flow.<br>
+speakers and providing the instructor with control over the session flow.<br>

 CCTV Service:<br>
-Ensuring a safe and secure learning environment is important, and the CCTV Service plays<br>
+Ensuring a safe and secure learning environment is important, and the CCTV<br>
-a crucial role in achieving this objective.<br>
+Service plays a crucial role in achieving this objective.<br>

-In my case project, attendance service is the most important one, as it not only gets the information<br>
+In my case project, attendance service is the most important one, as it not<br>
-of students' attendance but also provides presentation service basic data, in real scenario, tutors might<br>
+only gets the information of students' attendance but also provides <br>
+presentation service basic data, in real scenario, tutors might manage random<br>
-manage random presentation during class(so the exact attended students are necessary). chat service is also playing<br>
+presentation during class(so the exact attended students are necessary). <br>
-an essential role especially in a big classroom with much more students.
+chat service is also playing an essential role especially in a big classroom<br>
+with much more students.
 Lastly, CCTV service usually<br>
 runs all the day (I made it simple in my case, but certainly, it ain't simple ).

 ## 2. Service definition and RPC

-Attendance Tracking Service
+Attendance Tracking Service<br>

-    RPC Methods:
+RPC Methods:<br>
-        sendUnaryRequest(unary rpc): Recording a student's attendance and return confirm.
+sendUnaryRequest(unary rpc): Recording a student's attendance and return confirm.<br>
-            Request: AttendanceRequest contains studentName,it comes from the entering prompt.
+Request: AttendanceRequest contains studentName,it comes from the entering prompt.<br>
-            Response: AttendanceResponse includes message confirming successfuly clocked-in. in detail, it is override as "Welcome, " + clientName + "!
-You checked at " + formattedDate in Implementations.
+Response: AttendanceResponse includes message confirming successfuly clocked-in. <br>
+in detail, it is override as "Welcome, " + clientName + "!
+You checked at " + <br>
+formattedDate in Implementations.<br>

-Presentation Service
+Presentation Service<br>

-    RPC Methods:
+RPC Methods:  <br>
-            streamServerRequest(server side stream rpc): Adding a student to the presentation queue.
+streamServerRequest(server side stream rpc): Adding a student to the presentation queue.<br>
-                Request: PresentationRequest specifies the sessionDate.
+Request: PresentationRequest specifies the sessionDate.<br>
-                Response: PresentationList provides a list of students and the exact time of server.
+Response: PresentationList provides a list of students and the exact time of server.<br>

-Chat Service
+Chat Service<br>

-    RPC Methods:
+RPC Methods:<br>
-        LiveSession (bidirectional): Sending and receiving stream messages between user and server.
+LiveSession (bidirectional): Sending and receiving stream messages between user and server.<br>
-            Request: ClassroomMessage includes user(name), message,timestamp.
+Request: ClassroomMessage includes user(name), message,timestamp.<br>
-            Response: MessageResponse confirms the message delivery with status.
+Response: MessageResponse confirms the message delivery with status.<br>

-CCTV Service
+CCTV Service<br>

-    RPC Methods:
+RPC Methods:<br>
-        StreamVideo (client side stream rpc): Sending stream from client to server.
+StreamVideo (client side stream rpc): Sending stream from client to server.<br>
-            Request: VideoFrame includes number (simulating images) and timestamp.
+Request: VideoFrame includes number (simulating images) and timestamp.<br>
-            Response: StreamVideoResponse confirms that vedio is transfered successfuly.
+Response: StreamVideoResponse confirms that video is transferred successfully.<br>

 ## 3. Service Implementations